UCL-ARC/Mutein/Documents/yamlmake.md

 ### action

+An `action` executes commands that process your data files.
+The required fields of an action are `name`, `input`, `output` and `shell`.
+The input field specifies a list of one or more files that must be present in order for the action to be runnable.
+The output field specifies a list of all the output file the action is guaranteed to create.
+If any have not been created by the time the action completes YAMLmake therefore assumes the action has failed and acts accordingly.
+The action will also not run if it looks like the output files have already been created and no input file has changed since then.
+The shell field contains the bash command that actually carries out the action using placeholders to insert the paths of the required input and output files.

-The `input` and `output` keys of an action are special.
-In their simplest form they can contain a string specifying a single input and output file respectively, referred to simply as `{%input}` and `{%output}` in the shell command.
-However they can also be expanded into dictionaries containing any number of keys, each of which is then available within the shell command.
-For example:
+In their simplest form the input and output fields can contain a single string each specifying an input and output file path respectively, referred to by the placeholders `{%input}` and `{%output}` in the shell command.
+However input and/or output can also be an arbitrary hierachy of fields containing any number of named file paths.
+As a simple example, supposed there are two input files and two output files which all need unique variable names:

 ```
 - action: